duxsco/gentoo-installation/docs/live-cd_environment.md

 nmtui
 ```

-Insert iptables rules at the correct place for SystemRescue to accept SSH connection requests:
+Insert an iptables rule at the correct place for SystemRescue to accept SSH connection requests:

 ```shell
 iptables -I INPUT 4 -p tcp --dport 22 -j ACCEPT -m conntrack --ctstate NEW